yang-sec/bdsas/README.md

 L-Chain test network source code: fabric-lchain-networks/

 ## How to Instantiate an L-Chain test network
+1. Follow https://hyperledger-fabric.readthedocs.io/en/latest/getting_started_run_fabric.html to install and test run Hyperledger Fabric
-1. cd into one of the test network directory
+2. cd into one of the test networks directories in fabric-lchain-networks/
-2. Run "test.sh"
+3. Run "test.sh"
-3. (Optional) Run "./addDelay.sh" to simulate delays between nodes
+4. (Optional) Run "./addDelay.sh" to simulate delays between nodes
-4. **Test with Hyperledger Caliper**
+5. **Test with Hyperledger Caliper**
-5. When ending the test, run "./delDelay.sh" and then "./network.sh down"
+6. When ending the test, run "./delDelay.sh" and then "./network.sh down"

 ## Test with Hyperledger Caliper

 After Step 3 of the above:
-1. cd into the caliper-workspace directory
+1. cd into the caliper-workspace/ directory
 2. Edit networks/networkConfig.yaml for the corresponding test network
 3. Run the following command to get the benchmark results (please be patient, it can be a 3-minute wait):
 ```